NandyBa/khresmos/README.md

 ## White paper
 [Our white paper](https://docs.google.com/document/d/1ljE3S2URJn41cyEF3VP5nSYDP3JQYRhj2Me8BNWjfQs/edit?usp=sharing)

 Today, oracles play a central role in most decentralized finance (DeFi) applications.
 With the exception of a few primitives such as Uniswap, most DeFi applications rely heavily on oracles to obtain information about prices and other real-world data.
-For example, lending and borrowing applications rely heavily on oracles for the price information needed to calculate interest rates, determine creditworthiness and manage liquidations.[...
-Read the full white paper](https://docs.google.com/document/d/1ljE3S2URJn41cyEF3VP5nSYDP3JQYRhj2Me8BNWjfQs/edit?usp=sharing)
+For example, lending and borrowing applications rely heavily on oracles for the price information needed to calculate interest rates, determine creditworthiness and manage liquidations.[...][Read the full white paper](https://docs.google.com/document/d/1ljE3S2URJn41cyEF3VP5nSYDP3JQYRhj2Me8BNWjfQs/edit?usp=sharing)

 ## Presentation Slide